 As external APIs have public-facing endpoints, their vulnerabilities have become the target of hackers.
 Internal APIs face the risk of improper access or misuse.

 API security is one of the biggest concerns for any business using APIs to deliver data.
 As data is essentially the currency with which companies attract users and conduct business, there is no room for it to be compromised by not securing APIs.

 A single breach of trust can result in a dramatic loss of credibility.
 With how effortlessly people can change the providers they work with, this could have severe impact on any organization.

 Many security breaches have made headlines in recent years, putting businesses in jeopardy and creating global security risks.
 Take the NSA spying case, WikiLeaks, or Snapchat's hack for example.
 These instances put a renewed focus on how important it is to secure APIs to ensure the privacy of data, while still keeping it flexible enough to do its job.

 APIs are the engine of transactions of data, commerce, and communication.
+And security is an important consideration from the start of API creation.
 To understand what it means to create and work in a secure environment, we've created this resource guide as a primer on API Security.

 Read along or jump to the section that interests you most on how to secure APIs: